 *Only one incentive per household per program year.

-The list for vehicles eligible for incentives was modified on December 3, 2019.
-Please be certain that your vehicle is on the California Vehicle Rebate Project's Eligible Vehicle List before purchasing or leasing a vehicle.
+The list of vehicles eligible for incentives was updated on December 3, 2019.
+Please, be certain your vehicle is on the California Vehicle Rebate Project's Eligible Vehicle List before purchasing or leasing a vehicle.